 The only person who seemed at ease was the man currently seated next to him and fastening a makeshift cast over his arm.
 “Nico Fabrizzio.
 Believe it or not—I’m a doctor” was how the man had introduced himself.
 Despite Nico’s relaxed appearance, there was a pair of suppression cuffs resting on his lap.
 Given to him by Alice.

 Jericho felt uncomfortable.
 Maybe the correct word for it was ‘ashamed.’
 He had broken his promise with Alice and used his conductor on people who were not with ELPIS.
+Gone.
 Olive would be angry at him if he found out about it.
 Atienna would be sad.
 Werner had almost looked disappointed.
 And although Jericho could not feel them, he felt these feelings in himself.
 Very uncomfortable.
 Because for a moment he had become like them—like ELPIS—taking away home, family, friends.
 No. He had become what he’d been before Ophiuchus took him in.

 Frowning, Jericho instead tried to focus on other things like Alice had taught him and studied the others in the bunker.
 Although there were many people in here, Jericho only really knew a handful of them.

 Gilbert was lying on a mattress on the left-hand wall.
 He was surrounded by a handful of other Capricornians and being tended to by a medic.
-Then there was Alice standing by the ladder that led to the surface and speaking to three men whom she had named for Jericho earlier: Martin von Spiel, Friedhelm Heimler, and Volkner Weingartner.
-Theta was speaking with Kleine in the opposite corner—Jericho noted that the tattoo on the right side of the Theta’s face was concealed by a skin-tone powder.
+Then there was Alice standing by the ladder that led to the surface and speaking to three men whom she had named for Jericho earlier: Martin von Spiel, Friedhelm Heimler, and Volker Weingartner.
+Theta was speaking with Kleine in the opposite corner—Jericho noted that the tattoo on the right side of Theta’s face was concealed by a skin-tone powder.
 Across from Theta clustered a foreign-looking group including a child, a Monadic priest, a sailor, and one other.
 In the farthest corner sat four Capricornian civilians—one of whom was in a wheelchair.
 Werner’s family—uncomfortable.
 In-between these different groups idled other Capricornian soldiers whom Alice had explained were under Martin.
 Most stood guard around a trio of bound-and-gagged Capricornian men at the bunker’s center—two of whom were highly decorated with medals.

 Every so often when there was a lapse in conversation, some of the soldiers would turn to stare at Jericho.
 Their stares weren’t so different from the ones he’d received from people in Ophiuchus who knew.
 Unpleasant.